Mathematician, Broadcaster, best-selling author and Professor of the Public Understanding of Mathematics, University of Cambridge

 the unemployed and under-represented groups.
 Prior to joining the OECD, Shruti was a policy analyst at the Department for Work and Pensions in the United Kingdom where she was responsible for designing and providing policy advice on UK’s key labor market policies.

-Chair's welcome & keynote: Join Shruti Singh, OECD to discuss designing a people risk strategy to build workforce resilience and futureproof business success Thursday @ 9:15 AM
+Welcome & Opening keynote 2: Join Shruti Singh, OECD to discuss designing a people risk strategy to build workforce resilience and futureproof business success Thursday @ 9:15 AM

 BAFTA Award-Winning Actress, Charity Campaigner and a British Institution